bytebeamio/uplink/docs/design.md

 * Total incoming and outgoing data throughput
 * Number of files in disk
 * Total backlog size
-* Rougue data.
+* Rogue data.
 Receiving data of invalid channels.
 Report first incident and frequency for a given time period
 * This can be a hashmap